DO YOU WANT TO BE WELL

 Help does not heal unless it is wanted.

-The Pool of Bethesda was crowded with the sick.
+The place was crowded with the sick.

 Waiting.